skipcl4ss/python-ucl-draw/README.md

 * Round of 16.
 * Finals **(Quarter finals and beyond)**.

-It also asks the user whether they want to repeat the process by hitting enter.
+It also asks the user whether they want to repeat the process by hitting the letter c, or quit the program using the letter q.

 ## Packages used
 ### random